aroon9002ahmed/laravel-cybersource/README.md

-# Laravel Cybersource SOAP & Secure Acceptance
+# Laravel Cybersource SOAP & Secure Acceptance for laravel 8

 This package wraps the Cybersource Secure Acceptance & SOAP API in a convenient, easy to use package for Laravel.